binarymax/heimdall/README.md

 The goal of Heimdall is to provide an easy way to create reflective and secure REST resources, to enforce documentation standards, to separate req/res from the MVC pattern, and to ensure all incoming and outgoing data is registered, validated, and documented.

-Heimdall uses the oData* standard for API response formatting, and EDM** for type-safety
+Heimdall uses a modified oDatav2[1] format for API responses, and EDM[2] for type-safety

 Heimdall is available for use under the MIT License